pavani632/CODETECH-Task2/README.md

 - **Language Support:** Allows users to choose from various languages such as English, Spanish, Telugu, French, and German.
 - **Voice Customization:** Enables selection of different male and female voices using pyttsx3.
 - **Audio Output:** Generates and plays the audio output directly within the application.

+## Key Activities

+1. **Dataset Preparation:**
+   - Collect text samples for different languages and voices.
+   - Preprocess the text data for TTS conversion.

+2. **Development:**
+   - Implement functions to convert text to speech using gTTS and pyttsx3.
+   - Integrate audio format conversion using pydub.
+   - Develop a user interface for selecting TTS engine, language, and voice.

+3. **Testing:**
+   - Test the application with various text inputs and language options.
+   - Verify the accuracy and quality of the generated audio output.

+4. **Documentation:**
+   - Document the code and provide usage instructions.
+   - Create a comprehensive README file with project overview, objectives, features, and setup instructions.

+5. **Deployment:**
+   - Deploy the application for use in different environments.
+   - Ensure the application is accessible and easy to use for the target audience.

 ## Technologies Used: